 There’s much more to the NZSBK Championship than just the ‘big boys’ of the Superbike class.
-With nine championship classes plus development and support classes at each round, top-class race action and entertainment is guaranteed all weekend long.
-The introduction of the Supersport 300 class for 2018 means the NZSBK Championship is now more aligned with international championships to attract more riders from other countries too.
+With six championship classes plus development and support classes at each round, top-class race action and entertainment is guaranteed all weekend long.

 Superbike is the top race class in the NZSBK Championship.
 Open to all manufacturers of motorcycles sold in New Zealand, this class gives distributors of sports production machinery the opportunity to showcase their machines in a competitive environment.